 Final Thoughts

 Methadone can be a life-saving treatment for opioid addiction.
-It’s important to discuss your personal medical history with your doctor and care team to determine if methadone is the right treatment to address your addiction, as it comes with dependence risks and treatment restraints.
+Discuss your medical history with your doctor and care team to determine if methadone can help address your addiction.
+Understanding dependence risks and treatment restraints is essential before starting methadone treatment.